energinsight/dataframework/README.md

 ## Note: the API keys

 If you are not going to use some sources, their API keys do not need to be added to the env variables.
+For example, if you only want to read data from ENTSOe, you only need to add ENTSOE_API_KEY.

 ### Linux:
 Add the following lines (with your API keys) to the end of .venv/bin/activate file: